DsHarshitha/namaste-react/README.md

 - can help host on HTTPs
 - Tree shaking - remove unused code for us
 - Different dev and production bundles

+# Commands to install parcel and how to get started
+- npm install [remove process dependencies form package.json if present]
+- npm start